 Explore This Core

 The overarching goal of the CSIBD Clinical Core is to provide an infrastructure that facilitates the translation of basic research findings into the clinic.
-The Core is led by Ramnik Xavier, MD, PhD (director), Andrew Chan, MD, MPH (co-director), and Ashwin Ananthakrishnan, MD, MPH (technical director).
+The Core is led by Ramnik Xavier, MD, PhD (Director), Andrew Chan, MD, MPH (Co-director), and Ashwin Ananthakrishnan, MD, MPH (Technical director).
 All three of these individuals are gastroenterologists with particular expertise and interest in translational medicine relating to IBD.
-Key components of this Core are the PRISM (Prospective Registery in IBD Study at MGH) and GIDER (GI Disease and Endoscopy Registery) registries, which together include more than 3,300 enrolled IBD patients and healthy controlled individuals.
+Key components of this Core are the PRISM (Prospective Registery in IBD Study at MGH) and GIDER (GI Disease and Endoscopy Registery) registries, which together include more than 4,400 enrolled IBD patients and healthy controlled individuals.